Relativistic Fluid Dynamics In and Out of Equilibrium -- Ten Years of Progress in Theory and Numerical Simulations of Nuclear Collisions: Resummed Second Order Hydrodynamics

 Eq.~(\ref{eq:rBRSSS}) has several attractive features which have made it (and its descendants) the workhorse of relativistic viscous hydrodynamics simulations.
 First, Eq.~(\ref{eq:rBRSSS}) is still a complete conformal theory to second order in gradients, which guarantees that all terms consistent with symmetries are present up to second-order accuracy.
 Thus, Eq.~(\ref{eq:rBRSSS}) describes the universal low-momentum behavior of any viable microscopic theory in the absence of fluctuations.
 Different theories will only differ in their values for the coefficients $\tau_\pi,\kappa,\lambda_1,\lambda_2,\lambda_3$.
 Second, rBRSSS leads to hyperbolic equations of motion for fluid dynamics, guaranteeing that signals propagate with speed less than

 This implies that Eq.~(\ref{eq:rBRSSS}) may be solved numerically for arbitrary initial conditions in arbitrary space-time dimension $d>2$ without any inherent instabilities if

 Numerical schemes to solve the rBRSSS equations of motion will be discussed in chapter \ref{sec:numsim}.
 Also, the collective modes for rBRSSS can be calculated in complete analogy to the treatment of the Navier-Stokes equation in section \ref{sec:NScoll}.
-Considering the case of $d=4$, one finds for instance
+Considering the case of $d=4$, one finds for instance in the variational approach

 where $\gamma_\eta\equiv \frac{\eta}{\epsilon_0+P_0}$.
-Similar to the case of Maxwell-Cattaneo theory, one finds in addition to the sound and shear mode one non-hydrodynamic mode with in each of the channels, including the ``scalar'' channel described by $G^{12,12}$, with a dispersion relation
+Similar to the case of Maxwell-Cattaneo theory, one finds in addition to the sound and shear mode one non-hydrodynamic mode within each of the channels, including the ``scalar'' channel described by $G^{12,12}$, with a dispersion relation

 (See Ref.~\cite{Heller:2014wfa} for a modified version of rBRSSS that exhibits pairs of non-hydrodynamic modes with non-vanishing real parts reminiscent of those found in holography, see section \ref{sec:ggnonhydro}.)